 Research shows that applying DRI in ABA therapy can lead to a significant reduction in issues, with studies indicating decreases of up to 30% in aggressive behaviors among youth.
 Plus, the average effectiveness of behavioral interventions using DRA, DRI, and DRO is reported to be 91.9%!
 Before diving into DRI, it's essential to carry out a thorough assessment of behaviors to understand the reasons behind the target conduct, as individual responses to reinforcement can vary.

-By following these steps and actively involving caregivers in the process, parents can foster a supportive environment that encourages positive changes and nurtures their child's development.
+By following these steps and actively involving caregivers in the process, parents can foster a supportive environment that encourages and nurtures their child's development.
 Let’s explore this together!
 We’re here to help you every step of the way!

 Let’s explore this together!
 We’re here to help you every step of the way!